-The most fundamental change in the idea of the Jewish people was however the "Western Wall compromise".
-Given that the reformist and conservative Jewish congregations are the largest in the USA, and an active NGO Women of the Western Wall have practiced for years mixed men and women prayers in the southern part of the Western Wall, the plan instructed to allow non-Orthodox denominations to pray at the Western Wall in accordance with their own beliefs and traditions.
-It was passed in January 2016.
-The government’s ultra-Orthodox ministers have objected to it, but did not use their veto power to fail it.
-They were also part of the planning of it, behind the scene.
-However, it took just a short time before those same ultra-Orthodox ministers succumbed to pressure from their rabbis and from the ultra-Orthodox media which launched an attack on the compromise.
-Six months later, it was frozen and later cancelled.
-The relation with the American Jewry was at stake.
-Netanyahu, despite the fact the compromise has passed the government, decided to extinguish the compromise and to enter a sever crisis with the greatest Jewish community in the world.
-The ultraorthodox have won the battle on the kind of Jewishness that the state of Israel, led by the national camp, has adopted.
-Netanyahu, throughout the years, would succumb all major positions to do with religion in the public Israeli arena – from city rabbis to the judges in the Jewish courts – to the ultraorthodox who have controlled not just the religion ministry, but also the ministry of interior affairs and were in charge, by and large, to determining ‘who is a Jew’.
-“Why do I go with the right”? ask MK Gafni of Aguda, and answers: “because the traditional public is in the right.
+The most fundamental shift in the idea of the Jewish people that occurred, however, was the “Western Wall compromise.”
+Representing the reform and conservative Jewish congregations to which the majority of American Jews belong, the American NGO, Women of the Wall, had been conducting mixed prayers at the southern end of the Western Wall for a number of years and the historic compromise, passed in January 2016, mandated that non-Orthodox denominations would be allowed to pray at the Wall in accordance with their own beliefs and traditions.
+Ultra-Orthodox ministers in the government objected, but did not use their veto to block it.
+Indeed, they had been part of the planning process behind the scenes.
+However, it did not take long for those same ultra-Orthodox ministers to succumb to pressure from their rabbis and ultra-Orthodox media that launched an attack on the compromise.
+Netanyahu, despite the fact that the compromise had been passed by the government, decided to abandon the it and risk a severe rift with the largest Jewish community in the world.
+The ultra-Orthodox won the battle concerning the brand of Jewishness that the state of Israel endorsed, notwithstanding the threat to Israel’s relationship with American Jewry.
+Netanyahu, throughout the years, would succumb to the ultra-Orthodox on all major matters to do with religion in the Israeli public arena: from the appointment of city rabbis and judges in the Jewish courts, to allowing ultra-Orthodox control not just of the Ministry of Religion, but also the Ministry of Interior Affairs which, in effect, gave them the power to determine “who is a Jew.”
+Rhetorically asking, “Why do I go with the right?”
+MK Gafni of the Aguda Israel party answered, “because the traditional public is on the right.
 I am connected to the traditional public… and – what can one do – they are on the right.”

-Revolutionary Conservatism: Undoing the secular-national Zionist Revolution
+Revolutionary Conservatism: Undoing the Secular-National Zionist Revolution